faroub/TahakomAVRLib/README.md

 ## Applications

-These applications demonstrate the usage of the library in simple examples:
+These applications demonstrate the usage of TahakomAVRLib in simple examples:

 ## Projects